-\Note: Please see the previous page for an explanation of core courses.
+${}^\!$ Note: Please see the previous page for an explanation of core courses.

-The BS/MS in Computer Science Accelerated Schedule
+Accelerated Schedule: BS/MS in Computer Science

 DigiPen offers students the opportunity to complete both the Bachelor of Science in Computer Science in Real-Time Interactive Simulation and Master of Science in Computer Science programs in five years through an accelerated schedule.
 The accelerated schedule permits students who meet the minimum requirements to take selected graduatelevel courses during the junior and senior years of their undergraduate study and apply up to 15 credits towards both BS and MS degree requirements.
-Students who pursue the accelerated schedule will successfully complete their BS in Computer Science in Real-Time Interactive Simulation degree while at the same time beginning to extend their knowledge into the graduate level curriculum and allow students to finish both degree programs in five years sequentially (i.e., BS in Computer Science in Real-Time Interactive Simulation in four years, and then MS in Computer Science in one year).
+Students who pursue the accelerated schedule will successfully complete their BS in Computer Science in Real-Time Interactive Simulation degree while at the same time beginning to extend their knowledge into the graduate-level curriculum.
+This allows students to finish both degree programs in five years sequentially (i.e., Bachelor of Science in Computer Science in Real-Time Interactive Simulation in four years, and then Master of Science in Computer Science in one year).